aragon/nest/success-metrics.md

-Nest grantees will be evaluated based on the following criteria:
+# Nest grantees will be evaluated based on the following criteria

-Post research
+### Post research

-- the idea has already been sketched out
+Has the idea has already been sketched out?

-Post idea validation
+### Post idea validation

-- the idea has been tested beyond theory, ideally with a prototype or real world deployment
+Has the idea has been tested beyond theory, ideally with a prototype or real world deployment?

-Easy to work with
+### Easy to work with

-- team is polite and professional, answers questions promptly, and is responsive to feedback
+Was the team polite and professional?

+Did they answer questions promptly?

+Were they responsive to feedback?

-Collaboration with other relevant Aragon projects/individuals (ex: if they are building synergistic products)
+### Collaboration with other relevant Aragon projects/individuals (ex: if they are building synergistic products)

-- team works well with other Aragon projects to get feedback or help when necessary
+Did the team work well with other Aragon projects to get feedback or help when necessary?

-Shipped a working prototype
+### Shipped a working prototype

-- team follows through on their grant proposal to build their idea (for Aragon apps this is a Rinkeby release)
+Did the team follow ship a working prototype of their idea? (for Aragon apps this is a Rinkeby release)

-Complied with the documentation and reporting requirements
+### Complied with the documentation and reporting requirements

-- team provides documentation for devs and users and reports for the Nest program
+Did the team provide documentation for devs and users?

+Did the team provide updates and reports for every milestone of their Nest project?

-User feedback
+### User feedback

-- team validated prototype with real users and incorporated feedback
+Did the team test their prototype with real users?

+Did the team incorporate user feedback to improve the final shipped version of the product?

-Community
+### Community

-- team engage with users and built a community around their product
+Did the team engage with users to built a community around their product?

-Security
+### Security

-- team incorporated major and critical security suggestions
+Did the team incorporate major and critical security suggestions?

-Shipped final product
+### Shipped final product

-- team incorporated all feedback to improve their prototype and ship a production ready product to users
+Did the team incorporate all feedback from all available sources to improve their prototype and ship a delightful product to users?

-On time
+### On time

-- team shipped product within the expected roadmap of their proposal
+Did the team ship the product within the expected roadmap of their proposal?

-Engagement with broader Aragon community
+### Engagement with broader Aragon community

-- team reached out to Aragon community members for feedback throughout the development process, and shared the finished product on the Aragon forum when it shipped
+Did the team reach out to Aragon community members for feedback throughout the development process, and did they share the finished product on the Aragon forum when it shipped?

-On budget
+### On budget

-- team did not require additional funding to complete project
+Did the team finish the project without requiring any additional funding?